PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 as a base for this exercise.

 A) Let's use a dictionary to describe each room greeting.
-Create a dictionary variable called ``door_greetings`` with keys the door numbers and values the door greeting.
+Create a dictionary variable called ``door_greetings`` with keys being the door numbers and values being the door greeting.
 It could look like:

 .. code-block:: python